Temporal Dependencies in Feature Importance for Time Series Predictions

-Spike is a benchmark experiment presented in \cite{tonekaboni20} which uses a multivariate dataset composed of 3 random NARMA time series with random ‘spikes’, immediate large increases, added to the samples.
+\textbf{Dataset} Spike is a benchmark experiment presented in \cite{tonekaboni20} which uses a multivariate dataset composed of 3 random NARMA time series with random spikes.
 The label is 0 until a spike occurs in the first feature, at which point it changes to 1 for the rest of the sample.
-As shown in Table~\ref{synthetic-results}, WinIT shows similar performance to FIT on the Spike benchmark, with FIT having the highest AUROC, and the AUPRC of the two methods being the same within one standard deviation.
+We also add a new delayed version of this dataset, Delayed Spike, where the point at which the label changes to 1 is two time steps after the spike occurs.
+In this case, the observation that causes the label to change to 1 is the first spike two time steps before.
+We also include the synthetic benchmark dataset State \citep{tonekaboni20}, which uses a non-stationary Hidden Markov Model to generate observations over time and presents a more challenging task.